 The plant-based combinations that Srinivasan’s team have developed are ready-made for water treatment plants.
 Srinivasan says her compounds are interchangeable with chemical flocculants already in use at many facilities.
 “You do not have to have any new infrastructure built,” she says.
 “Just replace the synthetic materials that are being used with these materials.”

-Srinivasan’s research has yet to be published in a peer-reviewed journal, and any potential food-based flocculant will need to clear licensing hurdles, not to mention be marketed to water treatment specialists.
-But Srinivasan is already working on ways to quickly scale up the removal process, and she hopes to partner soon with companies that can handle large-scale production of the necessary polysaccharides.
+Srinivasan’s research has yet to be published in a peer-reviewed journal, and any potential plant-based flocculant would need to clear permitting hurdles, not to mention be marketed to water treatment specialists.
+But Srinivasan is confident enough in her findings that she’s already seeking ways to scale up.
+She has begun working with one renewable energy company and hopes to partner with others that can handle large-scale production of the necessary polysaccharides.